dsidavis/DSIWeb/content/articles/WorkingGroups/2017_Machine_Learning.md

 Where: DSI Classroom, 360 Shields Library
 Day: Tue
 Time: 10 - 11:30 am
-Tags: Study Group, Machine Learning
+Tags: Working Group, Study Group, Machine Learning
 Date: 2017-08-01
+Category: WorkingGroups

 A reading group for [Introduction to Statistical Learning][1] by James, Whitten, Tibshirani and Hastie.
 Each week several of the affiliates, directors,